FIVAN0/capacitor-sunmi-printer/README.md

 **Original author:** Krystian Duma (@kduma-autoid)

+## Notice

+I will not be updating, or guaranteeing functionality or service for this package beyond my own needs.
+I just wanted an updated version to capacitor v7 so I don't need to 'npm install --legacy-peer-deps' all the time.
+Follow the original package, if it ever updates I will switch back to it as well.

 ## Tested Devices

-Tested and works on our Sunmi T3 Pro Max, but we only use 3 methods:
+Tested and works on both our Sunmi T2 and Sunmi T3 Pro Max, but we only use 4 methods:
+- `SunmiPrinter.getServiceStatus()`
 - `SunmiPrinter.enterPrinterBuffer()`
 - `SunmiPrinter.sendRAWBase64Data({data: string})`
 - `SunmiPrinter.exitPrinterBuffer()`